svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Selecting looper instance](./resources/selecting-looper-instance.jpg)

-**Note!** When you are selecting the looper, majority of the parameters will represent the state of the selected looper, leaving the non-selected loopers in shadow.
+**Note!** When you are selecting the looper, the majority of the parameters will represent the state of the selected looper, leaving the non-selected loopers in shadow.

 ----